NTRsolutions/WhereToBuy/README.md

 Menu to display a list for each brand.

+allow user to add her/his favourite products from list.

 Click on one product to display the product price and image in full screen

 #####Download happens in the background except first run